Emergency Room For Rash Treatment in Katy, TX

 Skin That’s Blistering

-Rashes that blister, peel or resemble a burn (especially spreading across the body) can suggest a severe reaction like Stevens-Johnson syndrome that needs immediate care.
+Skin rashes that blister, peel, or resemble a burn, especially when spreading across the body, may indicate a severe medication reaction such as Stevens-Johnson syndrome and need emergency care.

 5